Danishmendids: Origins

-The Turkoman Danishmendid dynasty was founded by Danishmend Gazi.
+The Turkoman Chepni Danishmendid dynasty was founded by Danishmend Gazi.
 Sources about Danishmend Gazi's origins however, are steeped in "legendary flavor".
 According to Robert Irwin, Danishmend Gazi was a "Turkoman emir of impenetrably obscure origins".
 For instance, according to Niketas Choniates, a Byzantine government official and historian and a near-contemporary of Danishmend Gazi, he was of Arsacid descent.
-According to Matthew of Edessa and Kirakos Vartan, Danishmend Gazi was of Armenian origin, which, as Tahsin Yazici explains, "is not incompatible with Niketas' report".
+According to the medieval Armenian historians Matthew of Edessa and Vardan Areveltsi, Danishmend Gazi was of Armenian origin, which, as Tahsin Yazici explains, "is not incompatible with Niketas' report".
 Yazici adds that other historians explained his origins differently.
 Some identified him as a nephew of Malik-Shah I (r.
 1072–1092), Sultan of the Great Seljuk Empire.
 According to this narrative, Danishmend Gazi was sent by Malik-Shah to conquer Cappadocia.
 Others viewed Danishmend Gazi as a maternal uncle of Suleiman ibn Qutulmish (r.
 1077–1086), the first ruler of the Sultanate of Rum.
 In addition, some historians believed he was one of the Seljuq commanders who fought at the Battle of Manzikert in 1071.
 According to Yazici: "Osman Turan's suggestion that he was a Seljuq envoy to the Ghaznavid court was based on a misunderstanding of a passage in Abu'l Fazl Bayhaqi's Tarikh-i Bayhaqi and is thus totally erroneous".
 According to Robert Gregory Bedrosian (citing Suren Yeremian and Halil Yinanc), Danishmend Gazi was an Armenian Muslim.
 The Danishmendnâme, a 14th century (i.e. posthumous) epic romance based on oral traditions dealing with Danishmend Gazi, is likewise filled with "legendary material".
 According to the Danishmendnâme, Danishmend Gazi was a native of Malatya.